Eddie August Schneider: Birth and family

-Eddie August Henry Schneider was born on October 20, 1911 at 2nd Avenue and 17th Street in Manhattan in New York.
+Schneider was born on October 20, 1911, at 2nd Avenue and 17th Street in Manhattan in New York.
 His father was Emil August Schneider (1886–1955) who was born in Bielefeld, Germany.
 His mother was Inga Karoline Eldora Pedersen (1882–1927), who was born in Farsund, Norway.
 Eddie had one full sibling: Alice Violetta Schneider (1913–2002) who married John Harms (1905–1985).

-He was never called Edward, he was baptized as "Eddie Auguste Henry Schneider" on November 12, 1911 at Our Saviour's Lutheran Church in Queens, New York City.
+He was never called Edward, he was baptized as "Eddie Auguste Henry Schneider" on November 12, 1911, at Our Saviour's Lutheran Church in Queens, New York City.

 Early years

-The family moved from Manhattan to Red Bank, New Jersey, and then to Jersey City, New Jersey by 1920 where his father owned a delicatessen.
+The family moved from Manhattan to Red Bank, New Jersey, and then to Jersey City, New Jersey, by 1920 where his father owned a delicatessen.
 Eddie attended William L. Dickinson High School and dropped out of school in 1926, at age 15 to go to work as a plane mechanic at Roosevelt Field in Hempstead, Long Island.
 His mother died In 1927 after which he, his father, and sister visited Bielefeld and Farsund to visit with relatives.
 In Germany Eddie went on a plane ride from Hamburg to Hanover and then aviation became his obsession.
 In 1928–1929 he trained at Roosevelt Field on Long Island and became the youngest person in the United States to receive a commercial pilot certificate.
 That same year he also received a mechanics certificate, becoming the youngest certificated airplane mechanic in New York.
 In April 1930 Eddie was living in Hempstead, Long Island with Carl Schneider (1898–?) who was also working as a mechanic.
 Eddie's father bought him a used, red, 1927 Cessna Model AW monoplane with tail number C9092.
 It already had been flown five hundred thousand air miles.
 He called it "the kangaroo".